 The County organizes Household Hazardous Waste Round-Up and Community Shred-It events twice a year, in June and October, so residents can dispose of toxic, flammable or corrosive items safely.
 Acceptable items include household cleaners, paint, aerosol cans, batteries and other products that can harm the environment if they go to a landfill.

 A Large Item Pick-Up Service runs for one week in May (postponed this year due to COVID concerns and restrictions).
 This opportunity is created for residents to dispose of items like furniture and heavy appliances.
-Residents living in the hamlets of Lac La Biche and Plamondon can leave such items on the curb to be collected, provided they have called ahead of time to register the items, and rural residents can bring them to landfills and transfer stations at no charge during the program dates.
+Residents living in the hamlets of Lac La Biche and Plamondon would normally bring items to the curb to be collected, provided they have called ahead of time to register the items, and rural residents would bring them to landfills and transfer stations at no charge during the program dates.
 Large loads must go to one of our landfills, Beaver Lake or Plamondon, as our Transfer Stations are limited for material acceptance capacity.